sanjayntms/db-PoC/README.md

 # In database,
 * CREATE USER appuser WITH PASSWORD = 'your password';
 * GRANT SELECT, INSERT, DELETE TO appuser;
 *  For data masking, DROP VIEW SalesLT.vProductAndDescription;
-  and then try to list
+   and then reload web page, in name column , value should be masked and viewed as xxxx